dianabaicea/Tarea-2-BASH-Grupo-5/README.md

 ## 4 - Now is your turn
 You can practice this ChIP-seq analysis using the scripts and the samples provided in the [repository](https://github.com/dianabaicea/Tarea-2-BASH-Grupo-5).
-Also, it is given an example of the results generated in an analysis that could be helpful.
-In case you have any doubts about the process, please contact the <a href="#authors">authors</a> of this project.
+Also, it is given an example of the results generated in the analysis of those samples.
+In case you have any doubts about the process, please feel free to contact the <a href="#authors">authors</a> of this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>